xdhmoore/hexgame/README.md

 ### Dev Setup

-When you open the root folder in VS Code, it should give you a popup asking if you want to reopen it in a container.
+Docker must be running.
+Then when you open the root folder in VS Code, it should give you a popup asking if you want to reopen it in a container.
 Say yes.

 There is a launch configuration defined for running the game.
 It doesn't do much currently.